rtwnt/spam-lists/README.rst

     $ pip install spam-lists[test]

-You can also install dev-tools extras, currently containing pylint_ and
+You can also install dev extras, currently containing pylint_ and
 restview_:

 .. _pylint: https://www.pylint.org/